Finding Culture-Sensitive Neurons in Vision-Language Models: Reproducibility

 \subsection{Answer Normalization Process}

 To ensure reliable evaluation of model predictions in the multiple-choice setting, we implemented a normalization procedure to mitigate inconsistencies in the format and phrasing of generated outputs.
-The complete procedure is summarized in Algorithm~\ref{alg:answer_normal}.

 First, the prediction string is converted to lowercase and standardized by collapsing all whitespace into single spaces and trimming leading and trailing spaces.
 This step minimizes mismatches caused by case sensitivity or formatting irregularities.
 Each answer option is similarly normalized to lowercase.
 The algorithm then searches for whole-word matches of each choice within the normalized prediction using word-boundary matching to prevent false positives.
-Because LLMs are known to exhibit label bias in multiple-choice answering settings \cite{zheng2023large, zhao-etal-2024-measuring}, we require the model to output the full content of the chosen option rather than its label (e.g., `A', `B').
+Because LLMs are known to exhibit label bias in multiple-choice answering settings \cite{zheng2024large, zhao-etal-2024-measuring}, we require the model to output the full content of the chosen option rather than its label (e.g., ``A'', ``B'').

 Although the prompt explicitly instructs the model to generate a single answer (Appendix~\ref{appendix:prompt}), instruction-tuned language models may still produce extended reasoning, which makes simple substring matching insufficient.
-Therefore, we applied a heuristic when multiple choices appear in the output: the \emph{last-mentioned} choice is treated as the model's final decision.
-This heuristic reflects the common generation pattern where models deliberate over several options before declaring a final answer (e.g., `Option A is plausible, but B is incorrect, so the answer is C').
-If no choice can be confidently identified using this rule, the system falls back to a less robust substring search, checking whether the ground-truth option appears anywhere in the prediction text.
+Therefore, we applied a heuristic when multiple choices appear in the output: the last-mentioned choice is treated as the model's final decision.
+This heuristic reflects the common generation pattern where models deliberate over several options before declaring a final answer (e.g., ``Option A is plausible, but B is incorrect, so the answer is C'').
+If multiple choices appear in the output, we treat the last-mentioned choice as the model's final decision, reflecting common generations that deliberate over several options before committing to an answer.
+If no choice can be confidently identified using whole-word matching and the last-mentioned rule above, we count the prediction as incorrect for accuracy.

 This two-stage normalization and extraction process improves the evaluation's robustness to varied model output styles while prioritizing the most plausible interpretation of the model's intended final answer.